Torrens Knight: Alleged membership of Apprentice Boys

 In 2008 Sinn Féin councillor Billy Leonard claimed that Knight was a member of the Kilrea branch of the Apprentice Boys.
 It was claimed that Knight took part in a parade in Kilrea and laid a wreath at the cenotaph in the village.
-The Kilrea branch of the Apprentice Boys denied this as did Knight himself.
-A spokesman stated that Knight wasn't a member and that they will demand an apology and explanation from Sinn Féin.
+The Kilrea branch of the Apprentice Boys denied this, as did Knight himself.
+A spokesman stated that Knight was not a member and that they will demand an apology and explanation from Sinn Féin.

-Knight also stated that John Dallat and Billy Leonard are taking part in a 'hate campaign' against him and challenged the nationalist politicians 'to get off his back'.
+Knight also stated that John Dallat and Billy Leonard were taking part in a "hate campaign" against him and challenged the nationalist politicians "to get off his back".

 2009 conviction

 In October 2009, Knight was found guilty of assaulting two sisters in a bar in Coleraine.
 As a result, his early release licence was suspended and he was returned to jail.

-He was later sentenced to four months jail for the assault.
+He was later sentenced to four months in prison for the assault.
 The judge said "The injuries sustained were consistent with a vicious attack on the two women and of particular concern in this case is that you kicked Ms Nicholl while she was on the ground, prone and unable to defend herself....
 People who do that can expect no mercy or sympathy from these courts.
 You acted as a bully when you approached these sisters.
 You lost control and lashed out".

 After Knight was returned to prison in 2009 it was revealed that Trevor Collins, a member of Jim Allister's Traditional Unionist Voice political party from Garvagh, was collecting signatures campaigning for his release from prison.
 The TUV said it would not be taking action against Collins for instigating the petition.

 Knight was released on 6 August 2010.